yoseio/moqtail/README.md

 ### Repository Structure

 - **bytes/**
   - Utility code and helpers for handling low-level byte operations, encoding, and decoding.
-Used internally by other modules for efficient data manipulation.
+Used internally by client/ and moqtail-core/.

 - **client/**
   - Contains a reference client implementation and example usage of moqtail.
-Useful for testing and demonstrating how to use the core library with real media streams.

 - **moqtail-core/**
   - The main core library, providing serializers/deserializers for MOQT control messages, data streams, and packagers.
-This is the core logic powering the protocol functionality, designed with browser usages in mind.